bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   But if we run the program now, we won't see any output in the terminal and the program exists right away!
-Technically, by adding the `go` keyword, you tell Go that you want to run those functions as Goroutines which simply means they will be run but this time in parallel instead one after the other
+But if we run the program now, we won't see any output in the terminal and the program exits right away.

--   The idea behind running a function as a Goroutine is that it will be run in a non-blocking way; so the next function after can immediately be invoked
+**Why this happens**: By adding the `go` keyword, you tell Go that you want to run those functions as goroutines, which means they will run concurrently instead of one after the other.
+The idea behind running a function as a goroutine is that it will run in a non-blocking way, so the next function can immediately be invoked.

--   The reason that the program exits right away is that the `main()` function does not wait for Goroutines to get completed; in other words, what `main()` function does is that it dispatches the Goroutines and does not wait anymore
+The reason the program exits right away is that the `main()` function does not wait for goroutines to complete.
+The `main()` function dispatches the goroutines and immediately continues to the end of the function, at which point the program exits.

--   The solution to this problem is Go Channels.
-Simply put, a channel is a value that can be used as a communication channel when working with goroutines
+The solution to this problem is to use channels or `WaitGroup` to synchronize.
+Simply put, a channel is a value that can be used as a communication mechanism when working with goroutines:

 ```go
 func main() {